BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^sca]: **Supply-Chain Attacks.** When possible, buy your products directly from the manufacturers, preferably at a store you can walk into.
 Thus, for example, it's optimal to buy an iPhone directly from the Apple Store.
 This reduces the odds that someone has modified the device before you received it.
 To reduce privacy dangers, you can also choose to pay for items with cash, a pre-loaded debit card, or some other means that keeps your personal information separate from the purchase.

-[^noandroid]: **No Androids.** Unfortunately, Gordian Seed Tool is not currently available for Android.
+[^noandroid]: **No Androids.** Gordian Seed Tool is not currently available for Android.
 Replacing the two uses of Gordian Seed Tool is this default scenario with Alternative Signing Devices that support Android is required if one or more iOS or MacOS[^nomacos] devices are not available.
+However, our general assumption is that Apple's walled garden of the App store and Apple's high-profile development of iOS (and MacOS) results in an ecosystem that is safer, and so we generally prefer an iOS device over an Android device for safety and security.
+At minimum, the purchase of two iPod Touches seems like a worthwhile investment to protect a large sum of digital assets

 [^nomacos]: **No Macs.** An iOS device is a much better choice than a MacOS device, as it has a smaller attack surface as was built from the start with more fundamental sandboxed security in mind.